nabielkandiel/discord-stonks-bot/README.md

 # discord-stonks-bot

-Little discord bot to send the stonks meme whenever there is a message with the word "stonks"
+Little discord bot to send the stonks meme whenever there is a message with the word "stonk" or "stock"